umnilab/DIRSIM/README.md

 * PostDisasterSim simulates the post-disaster recovery (PDR) of the social-physical system, enabling us to understand its details and evaluate various policies.
 * It is composed of three successive components: (1) network definition; (2) agent interaction modeling; (3) agent-based simulation.
-* Network definition: build the three-layer network using mobility phone location data, Point-of-interest (POI) data, and electricity data.
+* Network definition: build the three-layer network using mobility phone location data, Point-of-interest (POI) data, and water/sewer data.
 * Agent interaction modeling: specify how agents interact with each other during the PDR process.
 * Agent-based simulation: simulate the recovery of each agent in the three-layer network temporally.

 ## Publication

 **Supporting Post-disaster Recovery with Agent-based Modeling on Multilayer Social-physical Networks.**
 Jiawei Xue, Sangung Park, Washim Uddin Mondal, Sandro Martinelli Reia, Tong Yao, Satish V. Ukkusuri\*.
 Under review.
-2022.
+2023.

 ## Requirements
 * Python 3.6